cvdsfif/typizator-handler/README.md

 Instead of `REPLACE`, you can also use `IGNORE` in which case the conflicting updates are simply ignored or `REPLACE_IF_NULL` that only lets update the fields that are null before the upsert call.

+Both `multiInsert` and `multiUpsert` accept action definition similar to `"OMIT"` for the `select` function.
+In addition, you can set the action to `"NOW"` for date fields (it will set the corresponding field to the current server timestamp) and to `"COUNTER"` for number fields, in that case you have to add next to `action` the `sequenceName` field naming the database sequence object that will be used to fill the corresponding field.

 ## Tests

 I recommend to use the `@testcontainers/postgresql` library to set up database-connected tests in a real environment.
 To accelerate test suites execution, I recommend to use the jest's `--runInBand` option and set up your tests suites similar to that: